How Primary Care Practices Are Valued

 - Physician dependency: practices with a strong advanced-practice provider (NP/PA) team trade higher because revenue survives a physician transition.

-- Ancillary revenue: in-house labs, point-of-care imaging, in-office dispensing add 15-25% to total revenue at 60%+ margin — that revenue trades at premium multiples.
+- Ancillary revenue: in-house labs, point-of-care imaging, in-office dispensing add 15-25% to total revenue at 60%+ margin, that revenue trades at premium multiples.

-Mid-Size Group: 50-95% of Revenue, 4-9x EBITDA
+Mid-Size Group: 50-95% of Revenue, platform-tier earnings multiples

 PE-Backed VBC Platforms: 100-200%+ of Revenue